 When assessing impacts to existing water systems, pipelines must be adequately sized to respond to the highest possible water delivery scenario.
 The worst-case scenario for water delivery was assumed to be the provision of required fire flow (during a fire) for the duration identified in the California Fire Code.
 As stated in the California Fire Code, fire flow requirements for individual buildings are determined according to building square footage, number of floors, and construction type.
-Phase I proposed Residence Hall Buildings/Wings are 190,000 GSF and the Food Service Building is 15,000 GSF.
+During preparation of the Draft EIR, Snipes-Dye Associates (SDA) conducted a preliminary, planning level analysis regarding the adequacy of the existing water infrastructure to provide the fire flows necessary to serve the project.
+SDA's preliminary analysis determined the existing infrastructure was inadequate to provide required fire flows to the project, and SDA recommended mitigation (MM-PUB-1) to upgrade the existing facilities consistent with the City's planned infrastructure upgrade.
+Since preparation and release of the Draft EIR, the project has been modified and additional project details have become available, allowing for a more detailed analysis.
+Notably, a full sprinkler system would be installed in the buildings developed as part of the proposed project.
+With this detail, Michael Baker International (MBI), a member of the Project's design/build team retained to prepare plans and specifications for demolition, grading, wet utilities, and improvements, performed a subsequent analysis to SDA, determined that the existing infrastructure has adequate capacity to serve the projects' fire flow needs (Snipes-Dye Associates 2017b).
+Specifically, MBI was able to utilize the California Fire Code reductions applicable to buildings containing full sprinkler systems.
+The adjustment for the sprinkler system resulted in adequate fire flow capacity to the proposed project.
+This more detailed analysis differs from the determination made in the Draft EIR.
+The following fire flow analysis has been updated to reflect the results of the most recent MBI-prepared analysis, and further information can be found in Appendix N. Phase IThe proposed Residence Hall Buildings/Wings are is 190,000 175,290 GSF and the Food Service Building is 815,000 GSF.
 Phase II Building is 188,000 GSF, and Phase III Wing Buildins total at 214,000 GSF.
-Therefore, according to Table A.III-A-I of Appendix III-A of the California Fire Code, the majority of the project buildings have a required fire flow of 8,000 gallons.
+Therefore, according to Table A.III A IBB, Table BB105.1, of Appendix III A of the California Fire Code, the majority of the project buildings have a required fire flow of 8,0004,500 gallons.

 Given the required fire flow to serve the proposed buildings, the existing water infrastructure (to which the proposed project would connect) was analyzed to determine whether the required fire flow could be delivered to the proposed buildings.
 Table 4.13-14, Fire Flow Requirements, summarizes the fire flow requirements of the proposed project and identifies the available fire flow at the hydrant nearest to the proposed buildings.
-Available fire flow at hydrants was based on a water model calibrated under the assumption that the existing water infrastructure in the project area maintains a pressure of 50-65 pounds per square inch during peak hours.
+Available fire flow at hydrants was based on a water model calibrated under the assumption that the existing water infrastructure in the project area maintains a pressure of 50-6520 pounds per square inch during peak hours.
 As shown in Table 4.13-14, the existing project area water infrastructure is unable to deliver the required fire flow to the project buildings.
 The inability to deliver the required fire flow is a result of inadequately sized water mains in the project area; specifically the mains are currently too small to deliver the volume of water required.